rpcavaco/disruptivego04/PITCHME.md

 ---?image=assets/fortunes_fasthttp.png&position=bottom 50px right 100px&size=auto 45%

 Looking at its results (May 2017) I first saw Go as a top performing language.<br><br>

 As I’m a huge fan of PostgreSQL, <b>fasthttp-postgresql</b> immediately caught my attention.<br>
 <br>
 <small>First Python framework comes 46th</small><br>
 <small>First PHP at 56th place ... </small><br>

 <small>(In latest tests, fasthttp is not so well ...)</small>

+---

+## Nice features of Go and fasthttp lib for HTTP REST

+- efficiency
+- simplicity
+- good straightforward JSON support out-of-the-box

+---

+## What is fasthttp?

+… fasthttp is an improvement to Go’s net/http package